Staff Directory

 After talking to Nick for any length of time, he will mention his dog (Mermaid) or his veganism.
 You can usually find him at free events, Taco Bell, concerts, or just getting pulled around Brooklyn on various dog-sitting adventures.

-Outside of SPS, Michael is very involved in the art world.
-He is a visual artist and Founding Director of MOUNTAIN, a contemporary art gallery run out of his loft in Brooklyn.
-He holds a Master of Fine Arts in Studio Art (Performance) from the School of the Art Institute of Chicago, and a Bachelor of Fine Arts in Painting from the University of Illinois at Champaign-Urbana.
+Michael brings an unusually broad perspective to his role.
+Beyond the university, he is an active figure in the contemporary art world, having founded several gallery spaces, exhibiting art around the world, and running a culture blog.
+He holds a Master of Fine Arts in Studio Art (Performance) from the School of the Art Institute of Chicago, a Bachelor of Fine Arts in Painting from the University of Illinois at Urbana-Champaign, and a Certificate in Business from Columbia University.

 A passionate advocate for higher education, Meg earned her Master of Arts in Higher and Postsecondary Education from Teachers College, Columbia University, in 2022.
 She is dedicated to positively influencing the sector through her work, striving to create meaningful and impactful experiences for educators and students alike.